Tasmania/Indian Pacific Rail & Western Australia

 Day 20: Feb 21, 2026: End of Tour

-Flights from Brisbane back to North America.
+Flights back to North America.
 Since you cross back over the International Date Line again, you arrive back in North America this same day.
 [B/IFM]

 Final Payment per person is due before October 20, 2025